 If this is the first time you noticed your phone getting overheated, then restart the device.
-While restarting may be a temporary fix, sometimes it is enough to help your phone or tablet put everything in place again and start afresh which may reduce the chances of your device overheating again.
+While restarting may be a temporary fix, sometimes it is enough to help your phone or tablet put everything in place again and start afresh, which may reduce the chances of your device overheating again.

 Solution 3: Update the software

 Your phone’s software ensures the smooth running of the phone.
-Outdated software can begin causing numerous problems for your phone including overheating.
+Outdated software can begin causing numerous problems for your phone, including overheating.
 Update the software of your phone so that it runs the latest version.
 Software updates help in fixing bugs and other known issues on the phone or tablet.
 If your device had a known problem, then an update can resolve the issue.
-Manufacturers encourage automatic updates but if you chose not to update your phone, then now is the time for you to reconsider.
+Manufacturers encourage automatic updates, but if you chose not to update your phone, now is the time for you to reconsider.

 - Head into the settings menu of your phone.

-- Tap on About device
+- Tap on the About device

 - Here you will notice the option to check for updates